 - Major price differences for plastic cosmetic surgery procedures often reflect the type of Surgeon who is performing the operation – including skills, expertise level and qualifications

-- While significant price differences may be confusing to cosmetic surgery patients at first, especially in terms of breast augmentation surgery prices, these differences typically indicate the surgery is either:
+- While significant price differences may be confusing to cosmetic surgery patients at first, these differences typically indicate the surgery is either:

 - NOT inclusive of everything needed AND/OR